zencfx/f5kmenu/README.md

 ```
 The "autoreports" should be linked with the staff team role so staff can see F5 Reports!

+# Menu Title & Language
+If you would like to edit the text that is in the menu please do so in the locales.lua file

 ## For Chat Tags You Need Have Badger_Discord_API, You Need To Edit "sv_rpchat" in chat!
 In the "sv_rpchat" look for [ local roleStr ] which there is two of, on line 98 and 256 and replace those two lines with this exact same thing,